TanishaBawa486/c-10-day/README.md

-# c-10-day
+# c++-10-day
-This is my first Git repository
+This is my first Git repository. author-tanisha bawa